QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Methodology

 \paragraph{Conflict Detection and Categorization} We define a conflict as a state in which the satisfaction of an agent-specific constraint $C_i$ undermines the attainment of another constraint $C_j$.
 Conflicts fall into two classes.
 The first concerns \emph{resource-bound conflicts}, which arise when quality attributes compete for finite resources (e.g., safety redundancy vs.\ power minimization).
 The second consists of \emph{logical incompatibilities}, in which requirements impose mutually exclusive system states (e.g., encryption latency vs.\ response-time constraints).

 A specialized Conflict Coordinator mediates conflict detection in two stages.
 First, the coordinator computes pairwise cosine similarities over \texttt{bert-base-uncased} embeddings of agent-generated requirements and flags pairs whose similarity exceeds $\tau = 0.85$ as potential overlaps.
+We select \texttt{bert-base-uncased} for its low inference latency, as this stage serves as coarse retrieval prior to LLM-level classification.
 Second, the LLM classifies each flagged pair as (a)~redundant, (b)~resource-bound conflict, or (c)~logical incompatibility.
 Separating embedding-level retrieval from LLM-level classification allows the coordinator to surface multi-dimensional contradictions that heuristic merging would absorb.

 \paragraph{Dialectical Loop} The protocol operates through three coordinated stages.
 In the first stage, agents independently analyze requirement pairs to detect semantic overlaps and logical contradictions, establishing a conflict registry that prioritizes high-severity incompatibilities.
 The second stage initiates dialectical rounds, in which agents engage in iterative proposal, critique, and synthesis cycles, capped at 3 rounds to ensure termination.
 The third stage validates the resolution outcome, verifying that all registered conflicts have been addressed and that no new contradictions have been introduced.